 A good candidate for a nose surgery has finished their facial growth.
 Girls should typically be at least 15 or 16 years old; boys should be at least 17 or 18.
 Patients considering rhinoplasty should be in overall good health and not smoke.
 It is important that candidates have realistic expectations about what rhinoplasty can do.
 Although undergoing rhinoplasty may boost self-confidence, it will not be a cure-all for personality or relationship issues, and should not be the result of social pressure.

 There are several goals of nose surgery; they include facilitating breathing as well as improving appearance.
-During the procedure, Houston Nose Surgeon, Dr. Altamira, may attempt to do one or more of the following:
+During the procedure, Dr. David Altamira may attempt to do one or more of the following:

 - Remove a hump